arianna-lnsng/CSC317-Group-Project/README.md

-<<<<<<< HEAD
 # Ink & Frame - Book and Movie Review Platform

-## Project Overview
+## Overview
 Ink & Frame is a full-stack web application where users can explore, rate, and review books and movies.
-It combines a responsive frontend with an Express.js backend and MongoDB database, focusing on real-world CRUD functionality.
+Built for the CSC317 final group assignment, it combines a clean, responsive frontend with an Express.js backend and a MongoDB database, focusing on real-world CRUD functionality.

 ## Team Members and Roles
-- **Cielina Maree Lubrino** (Frontend Lead): Builds page layouts using standard HTML and CSS, ensures all pages are responsive on mobile and desktop
+- **Cielina Maree Lubrino** (Frontend Lead): Builds page layouts using standard HTML and CSS; ensures all pages are responsive on mobile and desktop.
-- **Rama Harish Varma Vegesna** (UI/UX & Interactivity): Handles form validation, interactive features like star rating, and improves overall usability using JavaScript
+- **Rama Harish Varma Vegesna** (UI/UX & Interactivity): Handles form validation, interactive features like star rating, and improves overall usability using JavaScript.
-- **Damian Perez** (Backend Lead): Implements routes using Express.js, manages server-side validation, and handles storing/retrieving reviews and ratings
+- **Damian Perez** (Backend Lead): Implements routes using Express.js, manages server-side validation, and handles storing/retrieving reviews and ratings.
-- **Arianna Lansang** (Data & Coordination): Seeds the app with starter data, manages database structure, and documents team progress and testing plans
+- **Arianna Lansang** (Data & Coordination): Seeds the app with starter data, manages the database structure, and documents team progress and testing plans.

 ## Setup Instructions